Alfred Molina: Personal life

 Molina resides in Los Angeles, California.
-He has been a dual U.K./U.S. citizen since 2004.
+He has been a dual UK/US citizen since 2004.
 In 2017, he moved to La Cañada Flintridge.
 In addition to English, he is fluent in French, Italian and Spanish.

 Molina has a daughter, Rachel, from a previous relationship.
 In 1986, Molina married actress Jill Gascoine in Tower Hamlets, London.
 They remained married until her death on 28 April 2020 in Los Angeles from Alzheimer's disease.
 In November 2019, director Jennifer Lee confirmed that she was in a relationship with Molina, the two having worked together in Frozen 2 (2019), and they later married in August 2021.

 Molina is an advocate for people with AIDS.
 He donates towards AIDS research, participates in the Los Angeles AIDS Walk and appeared as himself in a documentary produced by Joseph Kibler (who has been HIV+ and paraplegic since his birth, c.
 1989) about Kibler's life titled Walk On, first screened in 2013.

-When playing the role of Sayyed Bozorg Mahmoody in Not Without My Daughter, Molina was once physically assaulted on his way to a rehearsal by a man who mistook him for the real Mahmoody.
+When playing the role of Sayyed Bozorg Mahmoody in Not Without My Daughter (1991), Molina was physically assaulted on his way to a rehearsal by a man who mistook him for the real Mahmoody.